 Yes.
-Many of our students are working on the requirements to obtain a high school diploma, including passing the required state assessments, as part of our General Academic Program.
-MSB does serve students with additional disabilities in three other programs at the school that focus on life skills.
-These programs are the Functional Academic, Blind with Multiple Disabilities and Blind with Autism.
+Many of our students are working on the requirements to obtain a high school diploma, including passing the required state assessments, as part of our Pre-K-12th grade Academic Program.
+MSB does serve students with additional disabilities in programs that focus on life skills.
 MSB also has an Early Learning Inclusion Program that serves students from Pre-K to Kindergarten who are learning alongside typical peers.

-No. Fifty percent of MSB students are day students and return home every evening.
-The other half of the student body are residential students and go home every weekend.
+No. more than 70 percent of MSB students are day students and return home every evening.
+Residential students go home every weekend.
 The residential program is only open when school is in session, 185 days per year.
-Students reside in their homes on weekends, during major holidays and school closings.
+Students reside in their homes on weekends, during major holidays, and during school closings.

 Absolutely!
 In fact, this is encouraged so that parents can see what their children are capable of doing and learn strategies to help their child continue using these skills at home.

 Of course!
 We welcome you to visit our campus and see the programs we have to offer.
-Participating in a tour is actually encouraged for all prospective students and their families.
+You can also view our virtual tour anytime.